-- We have extensive experience in dealing with regulators and with our network of regional offices, we continue to provide an extensive pan-European product registration service
+- We have extensive experience in dealing with regulators; and with our network of offices in France, Spain, Germany and the UK, we continue to provide an extensive pan-European product registration and reauthorisation service

 - We provide strong and proactive project management to ensure that our clients’ needs are identified and met in a timely manner

 "Your service has an outstanding quality, so we do not think there is anything that should be changed or improved."

 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.